Oren Hasson: My Pictorial Swift CV

 My blog gives me the opportunity to elaborate on details of the creation of certain images, including their use of Time and of special photography or post-processing techniques.
-I also use the blog to ask philosophical questions about art and photography, and on the boundaries between photography, photographic art and photography-based art.
-I think I do not cross the border to the land of digital art, but that is sometimes a matter of personal taste.
+I also use the blog to ask philosophical questions about art and photography, and on the boundaries between Documenting Photography, Photographic Art and Photography-Based Art.
+Some posts present news in my photography (what and how), such as photographing Paralympic sports.
 Other posts are more technical, presenting tips and guides to special techniques of photography and of post processing, or on the presentation of photos on the web.